College of Arts and Sciences

 Meet the MSOP Team

 Earning an online MS in Organizational Psychology is the ideal way to advance your career from the comfort of your home or office.
 The program is built around your busy life in an engaging, vibrant, and diverse social network of motivated peers—with a small cohort size—aimed at keeping your network manageable and beneficial.
-To simplify your path to earning your master’s degree, there are no required class or login times.
-With our fully online educational model, you can take courses at your convenience, moving through the program at a pace that fits your needs rather than on a set schedule.
-With three cohorts starting each year, students can begin the program when it is most convenient for them.
+To simplify your path to earning your master’s degree, there are no required class meetings or login times.
+With our fully online educational model, with asynchronous course delivery, you can take courses at your convenience, moving through the program at a pace that fits your needs rather than on a set schedule.
+With three cohorts starting each year in Spring, Summer and Fall, students can begin the program when it is most convenient for you.

-Under the guidance of faculty members trained in industrial and organizational psychology who publish in these disciplines and have a variety of field experience, students are prepared for a career in organizational psychology, or related fields, with the necessary foundational skills.
+Under the guidance of faculty members trained in industrial and organizational psychology who present and publish in these disciplines and have a variety of field experience, students are prepared for a career in organizational psychology, or related fields, with the necessary foundational skills.
+Our program curriculum is designed to align with the Society for Industrial-Organizational Psychology’s (SIOP) guidelines for education and training in I-O Psychology.
 As a traditional, not-for-profit institution chartered in 1957, we are regionally accredited by the New England Commission of Higher Education (NECHE) and the Commission on Institutions of Higher Education (CIHE).

 Get what you want out of the program.
 Our required and elective courses provide you with experience and training in organizational psychology centered around real-life, professional applications of the issues presented.
-Ultimately, as the program expands, you can take courses that will prepare you for your personalized career goals.
+Our program offerings in organizational psychology and opportunities to complete elective coursework in business and communications allow students to created tailored degree plans in accordance with personalized career goals.
 Go at your own pace—one or two classes at a time—to achieve your degree when you need it.

-While you cannot put a price tag on convenience and flexibility, with our affordable online MSOP program at the University of Hartford, you can obtain a quality education and master’s degree while completing your personal and professional goals.
-View our competitively priced tuition rates
+While you cannot put a price tag on convenience and flexibility, with our affordable online MSOP program at the University of Hartford, you can obtain a quality education and Master’s degree while completing your personal and professional goals.
+Applicants are encouraged to check with their employers about funding options and educational partner discounts.
+Once enrolled, students may apply for graduate assistant and teaching assistant positions on-campus and online.
+Scholarships may also be available to prospective and enrolled students.

 |Per Credit Rate|